askreeves/simple-fastmcp-server/README.md

-# Simple FastMCP Server
+# Simple MCP Server

-A simple FastMCP (Model Context Protocol) server running on Cloudflare Workers.
-This server demonstrates how to build stateful MCP servers with multiple tools and resources.
+A Model Context Protocol (MCP) server running on Cloudflare Workers using the official TypeScript SDK.
+This server demonstrates how to build MCP servers with tools and resources.

 ## Features

-- ✅ **Stateful operations** with persistent counter and message storage
-- ✅ **Multiple transport methods** (SSE + Streamable HTTP)
+- ✅ **Official MCP TypeScript SDK** implementation
 - ✅ **5 interactive tools** for demonstration
 - ✅ **2 resources** for data access
+- ✅ **Stateful operations** with in-memory storage
 - ✅ **Global deployment** on Cloudflare's edge network
 - ✅ **TypeScript** support with full type safety
+- ✅ **HTTP-based MCP transport** for web compatibility

 ## Tools Available